DO YOU HAVE A 1,000-YARD STARE STORY?

 Life can come back into focus, and it can be safe enough to feel again.
 You can connect to your heart and be glad it’s beating once more.
 The things you’ve seen won’t be forgotten, but your resignation and isolation can be lifted to reveal joy.

 The Band of Brothers series is narrated by the actual soldiers who fought in WWII.
 Their moments of isolation and pain seem to lift from their faces as they share their 1000-yard stare stories.
-Is it time to lift yours too?
+Is it time to lift yours, too?

 Previous